vnctptr/PhdApplication/README.md

 # README

-APhD Application website for the Department of Computer Science at the University of Victoria.
+A PhD Application website for the Department of Computer Science at the University of Victoria.